 The science detector controller should support aborts at any time during an exposure or during any readout of greater than 5 seconds duration.
+When an exposure is aborted it should be possible to readout and save the exposure data.

 11.3.2.2.3 Data Disk Full